macabeus/macro-compiler/README.md

 ## Optimization

 The optimizer uses both the AST and the symbol table in order to create an equivalent AST, but that results in a faster and smaller code.
 For example, an optimization implemented in MacroCompiler is [dead code elimination](https://en.wikipedia.org/wiki/Dead_code_elimination).
-A variable that is written but never called is useless so the optimizer finds these situations and tells the node's metadata to ignore this node on code generation phase.
+A variable that is written but never called is useless so the optimizer finds these situations and tells the node's metadata to ignore or completely remove this node on code generation phase.

 ## Code generation